datadryad/dryad-app/script/counter-uploader/README.md

 # What is all the crap in this directory?

+These are mostly one-off scripts for manual COUNTER stuff we needed to get old reports pushed to the hub.

-- `main.rb <filename>` will take an argument for a json report file and mess tweak it so that it can be uploaded to DataCite Counter hub as a gz file.
+- `main.rb <filename>` will take an argument for a json report file and tweak it so that it can be uploaded to DataCite Counter hub as a gz file.
   - The `uploader.rb` file is used by the above.
 It modifies the headers for the very special upload and gzips and sends it.
 - `up_it.rb` will just upload report files to the hub without doing compression shenanigans.